jijiben/supervision_nucleaire/README.md

    ```shell
    $ python app.py
    ```
    The app will be accessible at `http://localhost:5000`.

 ## Usage

 - Access the web app in your browser at `http://localhost:5000`.
 - The default date range is set to 01/12/2022 to 10/12/2022.
+- To view data for a custom date range, you can modify the start and end dates by appending the `start_date` and `end_date` query parameters to the URL.
+The dates should be in ISO format.
+  - Example for end route '/': `http://localhost:5000/?start_date=2022-11-01T00:00:00%2B02:00&end_date=2022-11-11T00:00:00%2B02:00`
+  - Example for end route '/data': `http://localhost:5000/data?start_date=2022-11-01T00:00:00%2B02:00&end_date=2022-11-11T00:00:00%2B02:00`
+- The data will be updated based on the specified date range.
 - View the average values per hour and the sum of values per hour of each day.
-- The data is visualized using charts.
+- The data is visualized using charts:

+  1. **Sum of Infra-Hourly Production per Hour of the Day**: This chart shows the total production for each hour of the day over the selected date range.

+  2. **Average Production per Hour**: This chart displays the average production per hour over the selected date range.

+    The charts are automatically updated every 24 hours.
+You can also manually refresh the charts by clicking the refresh button.

 ## API Documentation

 - The app retrieves data from the RTE API.
-Refer to the [API documentation](https://data.rte-france.com/catalog/-/api/doc/user-guide/Actual+Generation/1.1) for more information on the API endpoints and parameters.
+Refer to the [API documentation](https://data.rte-france.com/catalog/-/api/doc/user-guide/Actual+Generation/1.1#_Toc506996007) for more information on the API endpoints and parameters.
-- The used enpoint is: /actual_generations_per_unit
+- The used endpoint is: `/actual_generations_per_unit`.
+- The API provides one value per time interval, following the rules:
+  - AGPU-RG07: There is no handling of daylight saving time changes.
+  - The service always returns 24 values, one value per hour.

 ## Testing